omartamer44/NTI-face-pose-statment/DataSet/Code/readme.txt

 4. Run the "main_show_with_BFM.m".

 Without Basel Face Model
-Since the application of BFM needs some time, we also provide the 68 3D-landmarks for easy use.
+Since the application of BFM needs some time, we also provide the 68 3D-landmarks for easyy use.
 1. Run the 'main_show_without_BFM.m'